-Cynthia D. Bertelsen is an author with expertise in international culinary history and foodways.
+Cynthia D. Bertelsen is an author and photographer with expertise in international culinary history and foodways.

 Life and Education